 Configuration Control for I/O Systems

 In addition to controlling the configuration (location and existence) of modules within a PLC or Remote I/O Rack, TIA Portal also provides the ability to configure an I/O system dynamically.
 This means you can create a "Master Configuration" with multiple remote I/O racks.
-You can then programmatically (at run-time) define which of those racks are to be used and how those racks are configured.
+You can then programmatically (at run-time) define the use and configuration of those racks.

 As another simple example, consider a machine with modular components such as a multi-cell vacuum press.
 As a machine builder, you can create and offer a system capable of controlling, for example, anywhere from 2-8 cells.
 Each of those cells may have their own control panel and remote I/O rack.